jairo8925/weather-app/README.md

 ## TODO

 - add switch between Celsius and Fahrenheit
-- ask for state code and country code (opitonal) for accuracy
+- ask for state code and country code (optional) for accuracy
 - host at Firebase